+- Systemically Important Institutions.
+As a general matter, systemically important CRD IV Firms are required to have loss-absorbing capacity beyond the minimum standards.
+Under CRD IV/CRR, as amended by the 2016 Banking Reform Package, G-SIIs will, and other systemically important institutions may, be required to maintain a buffer of a specified percentage, taking into account the criteria for their identification as a systemically important credit institution.
 That buffer must consist of and be supplemental to CET 1 capital.
-This does not apply to the Group as no member of the Group is a G-SII;

-• Liquidity Requirements.
-CRD IV/CRR contains high level provisions relating to liquidity coverage requirements and the imposition of a liquidity coverage ratio (the "LCR").
+This does not apply to the Group as no member of the Group is a G-SII; - Liquidity Requirements.
+CRD IV/CRR contains high level provisions relating to liquidity coverage requirements and the imposition of a LCR.
 Those provisions are supplemented by Commission Delegated Regulation (EU) 2015/61 which prescribed the criteria for liquid assets and methods of calculation as from 1 October 2015 and Commission Implementing Regulation (EU) 2016/322 which prescribed supervisory reporting requirements and applied from 10 September 2016.
-CRD IV/CRR also contains provisions relating to net stable funding requirements ("NSF Requirements").
+CRD IV/CRR also contains provisions relating to net stable funding requirements (the "NSF Requirements") and CRR II, enforced in June 2021, contains the imposition of a net stable funding ratio (the "NSFR").

-The LCR is the ratio (expressed as a percentage) of a CRD IV Firm's liquidity buffer to its net liquidity outflows over a 30 calendar day stress period.
+The LCR is the ratio (expressed as a percentage) of a CRD IV Firm's liquidity buffer to its net liquidity outflows over a 30 calendar day stress period, with the limit set at 100 per cent.
 The 2016 Banking Reform Package contains specific mandates for the EBA to develop draft regulatory or implementing technical standards as well as guidelines and reports related to the liquidity coverage ratio and leverage ratio in order to enhance regulatory harmonisation in the EU.

 The NSF Requirements (as proposed under Basel III) prescribe the amount of longer-term stable funding that must be held by a CRD IV Firm based on liquidity risk factors assigned to assets and off-balance sheet liquidity exposures.
 Under CRD IV/CRR the European Commission was required to produce a legislative proposal on the NSF Requirements if appropriate (taking into account relevant reports prepared by the EBA).
 As described above, the 2016 Banking Reform Package contains binding NSF Requirements designed to prevent overreliance by banks on short-term funding raised in wholesale markets to finance their long-term commitments.
-The NSFR is set at a minimum level of 100 per cent.
-As at 30 June 2021, the Group's LCR stood at 303 per cent.; and
+The NSFR is the ratio (expressed as a percentage) of available stable funding to required stable funding, with the limit set at 100 per cent.
+The NSFR has been developed to promote a sustainable maturity structure of assets and liabilities.